 La Cerdanya is a valley located in the central Pyrenees 30 km long and 9 km wide oriented to the NE to SW directions.
 It is taken in this study as an example of complex terrain valley, in terms of topography but it is also covered by heterogeneous surfaces (forest, no vegetation, snow, ...).
-A climatology study of this area using surface weather observations is under progress.
-In order to further understand the organization of the flow at lower levels, a representative case during fall (snow still not present at the mountains top) with a clear diurnal cycle is taken (weak pressure gradient conditions and clear-skies).
+In order to further understand the organization of the flow at lower levels, a representative case (based on the climatology of the surface weather stations of the region, Conangla et al., 2017) during fall (snow still not present at the mountains top) with a clear diurnal cycle is taken (weak pressure gradient conditions and clear-skies).
 A period of 48 hours, starting on September 30th 2011 is simulated with the MesoNH model with two nested domains at 2 x 2 km and 400 x 400 m resolution (see Figure 6).

 Figure 6.
-Topography of the two nested domains at (LEFT) $2 \times 2 \text{ km}$ and (RIGHT) $400 \times 400 \text{ m}$ resolution, respectively.
+Topography of the two nested domains at (LEFT) 2 x 2 km and (RIGHT) 400 x 400 m resolution, respectively.
 The locations of the AEMET and MeteoFrance automatic weather stations are indicated in white triangles and some interesting points that we are further exploring are in black dots.

-Model results are under discussion and a manuscript is in preparation.
-Preliminary results are shown in the following figures.
 It is found that during night-time downslope and down-valley winds are generated and the temporal evolution of them in La Cerdanya valley strongly depends on the slope winds generated in the tributary valleys at the north and south (Figure 7, left).
 An opposite behaviour is found during day time (Figure 7, right).
 Upslope winds are present in the northern mountains of La Cerdanya whereas those at the south are strongly influenced by the strong upslope winds generated at the south side, outside La Cerdanya.

-The model results are verified with satellite observations (MODIS, land-surface temperature, Figure 8) and the surface weather observations (Figure 9).
-It is found that the model is able to reproduce the main observed surface temperature patterns.
-However, it is not able to reproduce the small cold pool in the lower part of the valley (Figure 9), close to the exit (Das, labelled as DP in Figure 7).
+Model results are verified with satellite observations (MODIS, land-surface temperature, Figure 8) and the surface weather observations (Figure 9).
+It is found that the model is able to reproduce the main observed surface temperature patterns as well as the cold pool in the lower part of the valley (Figure 9), close to the exit (Das, labelled as DP in Figure 7).
 Modelled 1.5m temperatures are better reproduced in the upper valley (Figure 9, indicated as LEO in Figure 7).
 The model tends to overestimate the wind speed although it is capturing the turning of the wind.
+Further results are found in Conangla et al. (2017) where the cold pool evolution is explored through model and satellite-derived temperatures.

 Now the efforts are concentrated to better understand the cold pool formation close to Das (the coldest area of the valley during night-time), a place that the climatological analysis shows the prevalence of this nocturnal process.
-During October 2015 an experimental field campaign was conducted in La Cerdanya to better characterize experimentally the cold pool formation close to Das.
-The analysis of these observations is under progress and a mesoscale simulation of one of the IOPs is expected to be done during the second semester of 2016.
-Furthermore, an experimental field campaign is expected to be made during February 2017 to better characterize the organization of the flow at lower levels.
-It is expected that some of the IOPs will be analysed together with the mesoscale model results.
+During October 2015 an experimental field campaign was conducted to better characterize experimentally the cold pool formation close to Das (Cerdanya Cold Pool experiment 2015, CCP15).
+4 IOPs are taken to analyse the cold pool formation through mesoscale simulations (setup similar to the previous one) and observations.
+Preliminary results are shown in Figures 10 and 11 where model outputs are validated through observations (WindRass and surface energy budget station, respectively).
+This work is still in progress.